Chiefs vs. Buccaneers: Predicting The Outcome Of Super Bowl LV

 I think this will come down to the end, and in classic Brady fashion, he will put together a game-winning drive late in the 4th quarter to win his 7th Super Bowl championship.

-Super Bowl LV is set to kick off at 6:30 p.m. on Sunday, only on KDKA-TV!
+Super Bowl LV is set for Sunday, February 7 at 6:30 p.m.
+EST on CBS.
+Viewers can livestream the game through CBSSports.com as well.